 The main problem with A/B testing is that you can’t really be sure that the results were actually statistically significant, rather than a fluke.
 If you show one person the first page and they sign up, and show one person the second page and they don’t sign up, does this mean that the first page is better?
 Clearly not, since it might be pure luck.
 So, we need a way to tell whether or not the difference in rate is due to randomness. (…) Wanting to verify that my A/B testing code was implemented properly, I gave it two variations of the page that were exactly the same, and which shouldn’t have produced any significant difference.
 To my great surprise, I saw that my tests reported conversions being up by a whole 30%, with 99.8% confidence, on one of the two (identical) versions!
 How could it be 99.8% sure that one page is 30% better, when there was no change between the two?

 Many online A/B testing frameworks let you automatically stop or conclude your test at the ‘moment of significance’, and there is very little discussion on false positive rates.
-In academic research however, failing to control for testing errors and false positive rates is considered a huge faux-pas.
+In academic research, however, failing to control for testing errors and false positive rates are considered a huge faux-pas.
 Mats Einarsen knows this trade-off all too well and writes the following on Booking.com dev blog: Is your A/B testing effort just chasing statistical ghosts?:

 For anyone running A/B tests in a commercial setting there is little incentive to control your false positives.
 Why make it harder to show successful changes just to meet a standard no one cares about anyway? (…) It actually matters, and matters a lot if you care about your A/B experiments and what you learn from them.